Skip links

 • Muscle pain

-These symptoms occur because during the process of detoxification the body is getting rid of all the toxic substances whether it be drugs or alcohol so the body can achieve balance through a mechanism called homeostasis.
+These symptoms occur because, during the process of detoxification, the body is getting rid of all the toxic substances whether it be drugs or alcohol so the body can achieve balance through a mechanism called homeostasis.
 Homeostasis is the body’s response to regulating and maintaining internal processes when external conditions change.
 When the body gets rid of the drugs and alcohol from its system the body has to adjust because it grew dependent on these substances.
 When the body gets rid of the drugs and alcohol, homeostasis balance is returned to normal.
 When withdrawing from these toxic substances there are provisional disturbances in brain chemistry which can result in significant physiological and psychological health consequences, which is what causes the withdrawal symptoms and reactions.

-vomiting
+vomiting after drugs

 Duration of Drug Detoxification Toronto, Ontario

 With most substances, it can take anywhere from days to months to overcome withdrawal.
-The duration of detoxification depends on different components including:
+The duration of medical detoxification depends on different components including:

 • The type of substance an individual is addicted to